nodiscc/xsrv/docs/usage.md

-init-playbook [playbook]         initialize a new playbook edit-playbook [playbook]         edit/show playbook (list of roles) edit-inventory [playbook]        edit/show inventory file (list of hosts)
+init-playbook [playbook]         initialize a new playbook edit-playbook [playbook]         edit/show playbook (list of roles) edit-inventory [playbook]        edit/show inventory file (list of hosts) show-defaults [playbook] [role]  show all variables and their default values

 # HOST-LEVEL COMMANDS
 init-host [playbook] [host]      add a new host to an existing playbook